-On behalf of the Governors and Staff, I would like to take this opportunity to offer both you and your child a sincere and warm welcome to our school.
+On behalf of the Academy Council and Staff, I would like to take this opportunity to offer both you and your child a sincere and warm welcome to our school.

 We look forward to working in partnership with you to provide a happy secure and stimulating learning environment for everyone in our school.

 We continually update our website in the hope that you will find it interesting and a useful source of reference whilst your child attends our school.
 Details of any holiday dates, changes in staff and organisation will be sent to parents via the weekly newsletter which you will receive every Friday.
 Newsletters and other letters are also uploaded on the website.

 We value our good relationship with parents and are always most grateful for parental involvement within school.

 Our village has had a Church School since the early 1840's.
 The site of the first school is Ashburn Street, with places for more than 160 children.
 Today the old buildings are the property of Seaton Carew Church Council and are used as a choir vestry and church hall.
 In 2015 we moved into our new building and the original building, which was demolished, was built in 1925 on Church glebe land at a cost of £6,000.
 In 2014, for the first time in the history of the school, we were very excited to open our doors to nursery age pupils.
 We have provision for 52 nursery places -13 30 hour places and 30 15 hour places of which 13 will be morning places and 13 afternoon places.